Assistant Provost, Office of Innovation/IDEA Center, Executive Director for Student Entrepreneurship and the ESTEEM

 - Received numerous awards for its environmental impact; notable distinction from the United States Environmental Protection Agency (EPA) including winning the WasteWise Small Business Partner of the Year Award in 2011.

-Prior to Better World Books, Murphy worked for or started up more than 14 companies – from multinationals to early stage ventures to startups (spanning eight industries in seven states and in Europe).
+Prior to Better World Books, Murphy worked for or helped launch more than 14 companies – from multinationals to early stage ventures to startups (spanning eight industries in seven states and in Europe).
 He has raised more than $85M in capital to build and scale multiple organizations in the manufacturing, healthcare services, technology and online retail sectors – and through his leadership brought significant growth and scale to each.

 David received his undergraduate degree (B.A. with high honors; Economics) from the University of Notre Dame and his graduate degree (MBA) from the Amos Tuck School at Dartmouth College.
-David is a founding member of enFocus (South Bend, IN), serves on multiple Boards and Advisory Councils and is a member of the Leadership Atlanta Class of 2012.
+David is a co-founder and founding member of enFocus (South Bend, IN), serves on multiple Boards and Advisory Councils and is a member of the Leadership Atlanta Class of 2012.
 He was also a Southeastern Regional Finalist for the Ernst and Young Entrepreneur of the Year Award in 2011.
-David has been married to Mary Elizabeth Barrett Murphy (also a graduate of the University of Notre Dame) for 37 years and they have three grown children and four grandchildren.
+David has been married to Mary Elizabeth Barrett Murphy (also a graduate of the University of Notre Dame) for 40 years and they have three grown children and six grandchildren.